Why dry hair / loose hair style can lead to hair damage?

-- Emolliency of the head skin / skull is reduced due to lack of oil.
+3. Emolliency of the head skin / skull is reduced due to lack of oil.
 There will be extra itching and scratching.
 In a tropical climate like India, there will extra sweating to maintain the body temperature.
 That means dried impure water, giving scope for dandruff.
-The urge to shampoo the hair, increases.
-It becomes a whirlpool – using shampoo and conditioner one after another without any meaningful benefit, leaving the main problem unattended.
+Oiled hair reduces these problems.

-If one does not want to have a flat, oily head, the sensible and simple thing to do is to mix a bit of water with oil and apply it on the head.
-Combing is easy and not a hair pulling operation.
+1. If one does not want to have a flat, oily head, the sensible and simple thing to do is to mix a bit of water with oil and apply it on the head.
+Combing is easy.
+Hair Grooming is not a hair pulling operation.
 Water will evaporate and hair will be less oily.

 It is your hair.
 It is the only aid that can make a person look young.
 It is your call.